OSHA Guard Requirements for Portable Grinders: Key Rules for Compliance

 Why Adjustable Work Rests Matter for Safe Grinding

-• Rigid construction guarantees stability during grinding, preventing flex and movement.
+• Rigid construction improves stability during grinding.

 Inspection Protocols for Portable Grinders